hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 * Joining an existing scenario already loaded into the STP Engine, or
 * Creating a new (blank) scenario

-The following snippet shows a simple approach, which offers users the option to join a scenario, if one is available, creating a blank one otherwise.
+The following snippet shows a simple approach, which creates a blank scenario if no active one is found, or let users decide if they want to join or synch if one exists.

 This snippet assumes that this is the last action performed on start(), after all the event handlers have been setup, connection to STP was achieved, and the map